-The report offers a comprehensive overview of our financial and operational priorities and objectives outlined in our strategic planning documents, including Newcastle 2040, Delivery Program and documents collectively shape our vision and goals for the future.
+The report offers a comprehensive overview priorities and objectives outlined in our strategic planning documents, including Newcastle 2040, Delivery Program and documents collectively shape our vision and goals for the future.

 Furthermore, this report underscores our commitment to engaging with the reflecting their aspirations and needs.